Movatterモバイル変換

 Connector typeTCP

 WebSocket is distinct fromHTTP used to serve most webpages.
-Although they are different,RFC 6455 states that WebSocket "is designed to work over HTTP ports 443 and 80 as well as to support HTTP proxies and intermediaries", thus making it compatible with HTTP.
+Although they are different,RFC 6455 states that WebSocket "is designed to work over HTTP ports 443 and 80 as well as to support HTTP proxies and intermediaries", making the WebSocket protocol compatible with HTTP.
 To achieve compatibility, the WebSockethandshake uses theHTTP Upgrade header[3] to change from the HTTP protocol to the WebSocket protocol.

 The WebSocket protocol specification definesws (WebSocket) andwss (WebSocket Secure) as two newuniform resource identifier (URI) schemes[7] that are used for unencrypted and encrypted connections respectively.
 Apart from the scheme name andfragment (i.e.# is not supported), the rest of the URI components are defined to useURI generic syntax.[8]